OleksandrTerletskyy/LinkManager/ReadMe.txt

 	- User can also filter links, which are displaying.
 	- Link input validation is implemented (user can't add empty link or enter non link) on both server and client sides.

+In order to start:
+	1. Change sql connection string in web.config file.